 7.6 Emergency Loan Fund

 The Emergency Loan Fund is established to provide UNC Asheville faculty/staff a low interest alternative to borrow money for emergency situations.
 The Emergency Loan Fund is established through the generous gift of a donor and is maintained by the UNC Asheville Foundation.
-The maximum loan amount will be $750.
-Forms are available in the Personnel Office.
+The maximum loan amount will be $1000.
+Forms are available in the Office of Human Resources.
 See UNCA PPM #47 for more information.

 7.7 Emergency Response

 - contact the Office of Public Safety (Security)

 If the person reporting the incident cannot reach the Office of Public Safety, they are responsible to:

 - meet responding agency at the main campus entrance at University Heights and Edgewood Road